 Georgia hunters are fortunate to have abundant game animals to pursue, long hunting seasons, and over one million acres of public hunting land scattered across more than 100 wildlife management areas and two national forests.
 If fact, no matter what time of year it is, there’s always something to hunt in the Peach State!

-*Extended archery season is only open in the following counties: Barrow, Bibb, Chatham, Cherokee, Clarke, Clayton, Cobb, Columbia, Decatur, Dekalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Muscogee, Paulding, Rockdale and Seminole counties.
+*Extended archery season is only open in the following counties: Baker, Barrow, Bibb, Chatham, Cherokee, Clarke, Clayton, Cobb, Columbia, Decatur, DeKalb, Douglas, Early, Fayette, Forsyth, Fulton, Grady, Gwinnett, Hall, Henry, Miller, Mitchell, Muscogee, Paulding, Richmond, Rockdale, Seminole, and Thomas Counties.

 Georgia’s deer season bag limit is two antlered bucks, with at least one having four or more points on one side, and 10 antlerless deer.